James "Rowand" Burgess Diary, 1914-1915

 Sunday June 20.

 Fine and warm.
 We were all at church in the morning and Olive and I were at Sunday school.
-I was {unsure} at church at to- night.
+I was also at church at to- night.

 Tuesday Monday June 21.

 Fine and warm.
-We were making the gravel box and {unsure} thistles.
+We were making the gravel box and hoeing thistles.
 Papa and Mamma went into town

 with Tom and the buggy and are staying all night.
 I was at a base-ball match Burgoyne 13 High Street 5.

+Tuesday June 22.
 Dull and cool.
 Papa was taken ill in town last night but is much better to-day.
-Noble {unsure} went in on the bicycle and brought out Tom and the buggy.
+Noble went in on the bicycle and brought out Tom and the buggy.
 We were cutting thistles.

 Wednesday June 23.
 Dull and cold.
-Noble started at the {unsure} work to-day.
+Noble started at the roadwork to-day.
 I was cutting thistles.

 Thursday June 24.
 Fine and cool.
-Noble finished the {unsure} work
+Noble finished the road work

 we were cutting thistle the rest of the day.